ubuntu-mate/ubuntu-mate.org/_posts/2014-10-15-ubuntu-mate-utopic-release-candiate.md

 Ubuntu MATE 14.10 release candidate is now available for download.
-This is the last release prior to the final 14.10 release and fixes a few issues that were present in Beta2 please **make sure you read the  release notes below** because there are still unresolved issues you'll need to be aware of.
+This is the last release prior to the final 14.10 release and fixes a few issues that were present in Beta 2 please **make sure you read the  release notes below** because there are still unresolved issues you'll need to be aware of.

 ## What works?

-Most things, more than in Beta2 at least.
+Most things, more than in Beta 2 at least.
 People tell us that Ubuntu MATE is stable.
 You may, or may not, agree.

-## What changed since Beta2?
+## What changed since Beta 2?

-This release candidate has been focused on fixing broken things and improving what was already present in Beta2.
+This release candidate has been focused on fixing broken things and improving what was already present in Beta 2.

   * Fixed full disk encryption, or rather entering your pass phrase into Plymouth.
     * [LP #1382791](https://bugs.launchpad.net/ubuntu/+source/plymouth/+bug/1382791)